 Florida is actually among the six U.S. states (together with California, Texas, New Jersey, Louisiana and New York) that have laws concerning seat belts on school buses.

 According to the State of Florida's laws, new school buses purchased on and after January 1, 2001, are required to have seat belts or other federally-approved restraint systems.

 School districts have the obligation to ensure that elementary schools receive first priority when they allocate school buses with seat belts.
 Each school bus passenger has to wear a properly adjusted belt.

-If an accident occurs school bus passengers may suffer injuries because:
+If an accident occurs, school bus passengers may suffer accident injuries because:

 - The state

 - School bus operators

 - And any of the related agents (teachers, volunteer chaperones, etc.)